phong0210/SWD392/docs/database_schema_tables.md

 **Relationships:**
 - Many-to-One with Categories (via category_id)
-- One-to-Many with OrderDetail
+- Many-to-One with OrderDetail (via order_detail_id)
-- One-to-Many with Warranties
+- One-to-One with Warranties
-- One-to-Many with Promotions
+- Many-to-One with Promotions

 ---